GENERAL INFO

 For whom?

-All other foreigners not listed in point A.
+All other foreigners not listed in the section above.

 If you are Polish, click here